King Artist Residency: Rituals of Resilience

 Meet Rayos Magos, a San Jose-native Latinx mixed media artist, approved by the Public Art Commission as the first Artist-in-Residence with the City of Palo Alto Public Art Program.

-Any community members of the public with a connection to Palo Alto are invited to participate in the Rituals of Resilience project.
+Any community members with a connection to Palo Alto are invited to participate in the Rituals of Resilience project.
 Connect with Rayos Magos on Facebook or Instagram, or give him a call and leave a message at (650) 308-4533.

 Artist Rayos Magos created a free downloadable Rituals of Resilience Artbook(PDF, 4MB).
 Use this artbook to color, draw, or express your thoughts about your rituals of resilience.
 You can keep your work private or share your creative self-reflections with the Rituals of Resilience community with the tag #ritualsofresilience.